aws-samples/serverless-patterns/lambda-lambda/README.md

 The SAM template deploys three Lambda functions.
 A Producer function invokes a failure handler Lambda function on failure, or on Success handler Lambda function on success using event destinations.

+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-lambda

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements